 What the report does not touch on in terms of cost are the negative consequences of a DUI when an individual holds a professional license issued by the State of California.

-For example, if a real estate agent has two or more convictions involving the consumption of alcohol or drugs when at least one of the convictions involves driving, the Bureau of Real Estate (BRE) may file an Accusation against the real estate agent.
+For example, if a real estate agent has two or more convictions involving the consumption of alcohol or drugs when at least one of the convictions involves driving, the Department of Real Estate (DRE) may file an Accusation against the real estate agent.